AdaCore/spark2014/docs/lrm/source/subprograms.rst

     place in that case.
 It is also generated in the case of other mutually recursive calls, although no checks are introduced at runtime due to compiler implementation constraints.

+13. For a statically mutually recursive call to a subprogram whose numeric Subprogram_Variant aspect is specified, a verification condition is generated to ensure that the actual parameter corresponding to the formal parameter denoted by the ``expression`` is a path rooted either at the formal parameter of the enclosing subprogram denoted by the expression of its Subprogram_Variant aspect or at a local object of an anonymous access-to-object type utimately borrowing or observing a part of this formal parameter, that this path corresponds to a strict subcomponent of the structure denoted by the formal parameter of the enclosing subprogram, and that no deep parts of this structure are updated before the call.
+[This ensures that the rule is sufficient to prove recursion termination on acyclic data structures.]

 Formal Parameter Modes
 ----------------------